Sage-Bionetworks/SynapseWorkflowHook/README.md

 	- failure reason (if workflow job failed to complete)
 	- progress (0->100%), if provided by the Workflow engine

-### Parameters (environment or properties; may put in .env file to use with Docker Compose):
-- `DOCKER_ENGINE_URL` - address of the Docker engine.
-Along with `DOCKER_CERT_PATH_HOST` this is needed since the Workflow Hook will manage containers
-- `DOCKER_CERT_PATH_HOST` - credentials file allowing access to Docker engine
-- `SYNAPSE_USERNAME` - Synapse credentials under which the Workflow Hook will run.
-Must have access to evaluation queue(s) being serviced
-- `SYNAPSE_PASSWORD` - password for `SYNAPSE_USERNAME`
-- `WORKFLOW_TEMPDIR` - scratch folder on the host, mounted as /tempDir to the container running the WorkflowHook
-- `WORKFLOW_OUTPUT_ROOT_ENTITY_ID` - root (Project or Folder) for uploaded doc's, like log files.
-Hierarchy is root/submitterId/submissionId/files
-- `EVALUATION_TEMPLATES` - json mapping evaluation IDs to URL for workflow template archive
-- `NOTIFICATION_PRINCIPAL_ID` - (optional) Synapse ID of user or team to be notified of system issues.
-If omitted then notification are sent to the Synapse account under which the workflow pipeline is run
-- `SHARE_RESULTS_IMMEDIATELY` - (optional) if omitted or set to 'true', uploaded results are immediately accessible by submitter.
-If false then a separate process must 'unlock' files.
-This is useful when workflows run on sensitive data and administration needs to control the volume of results returned to the workflow submitter
-- `DATA_UNLOCK_SYNAPSE_PRINCIPAL_ID` - (optional) Synapse ID of user authorized to share (unlock) workflow output files (only required if `SHARE_RESULTS_IMMEDIATELY` is false)

 ### To use:

 #### Create a project, submission queue, workflow template and dashboard